simonwardjones/simonwardjones.co.uk/content/posts/linear_regression.md

   - Linear Models
 ---

-What is `linear regression` 🤷‍♂️?

-If you're interested read on, if you're not, see yourself out. 🚪

 This article is the first of a series covering fundamental machine learning algorithms.
 Each post will be split into two parts
   1. [**The idea and key concepts**]({{< relref "#the-idea-and-key-concepts" >}})
-    - Most people should be able to follow this section and learn how the algorithm works
+    - how the algorithm works.
   2. [**The maths**]({{< relref "#the-maths" >}})
-    - This is for the interested reader and will include detailed mathematical derivations followed by an implementation in Python
+    - derivations followed by an implementation in Python.

 ---

 ## The idea and key concepts

-`Regression` is any algorithm that takes a collection of inputs and predicts an output.
+`Regression` is a set of statistical processes for estimating the relationships between a dependent variable and one or more independent variables.

-Let's say we are trying to predict how much a house 🏡 will sell for in a desirable area of North London.
-We may know a few facts about the house e.g. the square footage of the house 🏠, the square footage of the garden 🌳 and whether there is a garage 🚙.
+Let's say we are trying to predict how much a house will sell for in a desirable area of North London.
+We may know a few `features` or `independent variables` about the house e.g. the square footage of the house, the square footage of the garden and whether there is a garage.

-In machine learning we call these facts `variables` or `features`.
-Intuitively we may value the house using a combination of these features.

 Linear regression uses a `linear combination` of the features to predict the output.
-This just means summing up each feature value multiplied by a number (a `coefficient`) to represent how important that feature is e.g
+This just means summing up each feature value multiplied by a  `coefficient` to represent how important that feature is e.g

 {{<formula class="responsive-math-unfold">}}
 \begin{aligned}